newrelic/demo-deployer/documentation/user_config/credentials/newrelic/README.md

 * Lower on the page, notice the table listing all users Admin API keys
 * Find your user in the table, and click the `(Show Key)` link in the `Admin's API Key` column
 * Write down the associated value in your user config credentials for newrelic nrAdminApiKey

+Please note the formatting for the <b>Admin API Key</b> has a prefix `NRAA-`.
+If you do not see this prefix, regenerate a new admin key.

 ### insightsInsertApiKey